utdata/icj-class/js/js-class-05.md

 # Using DataTables

 For this lesson, you're going to use the DataTables jQuery plug-in to take an HTML table and make it interactive.
 The HTML page below has a table on it that you can use as a starting point.
-You need to:

-jQuery is a framework to help make writing in javascript easier.
+jQuery is a framework that makes it easier to use JavaScript.
 It's particularly useful for simply traversing the DOM in an HTML page.
 Because of this, there are a number of tools and plug-ins written in jQuery.

 The purpose of this exercise is to show that you can use many of the tools quickly with just a little JavaScript knowledge.